getty-zig/getty.so/pages/guide/serializers.md

 # Serializers

-Let's write a simple JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.
+Let's write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.
 Note that any code we write will be in `src/main.zig` and will be labeled as such.

 ## Scalar Serialization